dr-skot/json-stash/README.md

 - handles class instances with public properties automatically
 - can be configured to handle just about anything else using [custom serializers](#custom-serializers)

-1.4k when minified and gzipped.
+3.6k minified and gzipped.
 No dependencies.

 ## Installation